mwouts/jupytext/docs/formats.md

 ### The `bare` format

-A variation of the `light` format is the `bare` format, with no cell marker at all.
+The `bare` format is a variation of the `light` format with no cell marker at all.
 Please note that this format does not provide round-trip consistency - code cells are split on code paragraphs.
-By default, this format still includes a YAML header - if you prefer to also remove the header, set `"notebook_metadata_filter": "-all"` in the jupytext section of your notebook metadata.
+By default, the `bare` format still includes a YAML header - if you prefer to also remove the header, set `"notebook_metadata_filter": "-all"` in the jupytext section of your notebook metadata.

 ### The `percent` format

-The `percent` format is a representation of Jupyter notebooks as scripts, in which cells are delimited with a commented double percent sign `# %%`.
+The `percent` format is a representation of Jupyter notebooks as scripts, in which all cells are explicitely delimited with a commented double percent sign `# %%`.
 The `percent` format is currently available for these [languages](https://github.com/mwouts/jupytext/blob/master/jupytext/languages.py).

 The format was introduced by Spyder in 2013, and is now supported by many editors, including
 - [Spyder IDE](https://docs.spyder-ide.org/editor.html#defining-code-cells),